 4. Reduce Refined Carbs And Sugar

-Research proves that increased consumption of refined carbs and sugar leads to weight gain (8).
+Research proves that increased consumption of refined carbs and sugar can lead to weight gain (7).
 Refined carbs are easy to digest.
 This, in turn, reduces satiety and increases blood glucose levels.

 5. Drink Enough Water To Reduce Belly Fat

-Various studies have proved that water helps increase thermogenesis, flushes out toxins, reduces inflammation, and increases satiety and fat mobilization.
-Hence, drinking enough water throughout the day is best to get rid of belly fat.
-Here is a free guide on how much water to drink per day.
+Various studies prove that water can help increase thermogenesis, satiety, and fat mobilization (10), (11), (12).
+Keep sipping water throughout the day to start reducing belly fat.
+Here’s how much water to drink per day.

 6. Increase Intake Of High-Fiber Foods

 Dietary fiber helps to increase satiety by forming a gel-like layer in the stomach.
-Dietary fiber also acts as food for good gut bacteria, which break down fat into short-chain fatty acids.
-The short-chain fatty acids help reduce belly fat.
+Dietary fiber also acts as food for good gut bacteria, which break down fat into short-chain fatty acids (13), (14).
+The short-chain fatty acids can help reduce belly fat (15), (16).

 7. Consume Omega-3 Rich Fatty Fish

 Fatty fish, like salmon, tuna, and mackerel, are loaded with omega-3 fatty acids.
-Polyunsaturated fatty acids (PUFAs) help reduce inflammation, thereby reducing the risk of inflammation-induced weight gain.
-PUFAs also prevent fat accumulation, improve body composition, and increase satiety (11), (12).
+Polyunsaturated fatty acids (PUFAs) can help reduce inflammation, thereby reducing the risk of inflammation-induced weight gain.
+PUFAs can also help prevent fat accumulation, improve body composition, and increase satiety (17), (18).

 8. Consume Veggies And Dark Leafy Greens